KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 Perhaps the WaveNet solution would have had more success with this, however the implementation of it proved impractical for audio data.
 Given that one-hot decoding is in linear time based on the sample depth of the audio track.
 This works fine for speech data which is typically 8 bit but for musical data, we require a sample depth of 24 or greater to express the required complexity.
 As such, this process of one-hot decoding adds an inordinate amount of training time to the point where the network failed to train anything meaningful despite being left overnight.

+## Final Thoughts

+This project shows potential for deep learning to be used in musical effect modelling.
+Despite not reaching a production ready solution, with the number of hyperparameters and different network architectures available, there must exist a network which will succeed where this project failed.

+Results are therefore a proof of concept rather than a final verdict on the viability of this technique in modelling.

 # References